Rekwaa/bside_luxembourg_car_hacking/explanation_car_hacking.md

 ---

-*Built on a kitchen table with a screwdriver, a USB dongle, and Python.
-The cluster currently sits in my desk drawer between sessions, still believing it's a 2010 Škoda Fabia.
-It is not.*
+*Built on a kitchen table with a screwdriver, a USB dongle, and Python.*